jinal--shah/packer_includes/make/README.md

         │
         ├── json
         │   └── ...         # ... common packer json - pick the one that suits you
-        │                         or use your own from your project dir.
+        │                         or use one from your project dir.
         ├── mandatory_vars
         │   └── ...         # ... a list of env vars that must be defined before a
         │                         recipe is run.
 Use this to validate before build.